bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 ### Slots (Content Projection)
-There is a need for components to exhibit "frame-like" behaviour, such that the component acts as a frame where you can still put ANY other stuff inside.
+There is a need for components to exhibit "picture-frame-like" behaviour, such that the component acts as a frame where you can still put ANY other stuff inside.
 This is where slots come into play.
 The easy and more commonly used type is with exactly one slot, so exactly like in the image frame analogy.
 You could also think of a more complicated frame with more than one slot which the frameworks also support, but let's stick with one slotted examples here.

 ```React
 const Wrap = ({ children }) => <div>{children}</div>